Skip to main content

 • Government-issued photo ID for each beneficiary or claimant

-• Original Short Certificate or Letter of Administration (for accounts over $10,000 or estate accounts)
+• Original Short Certificate or Letter of Administration from the county Register of Wills office (for accounts over $20,000 or estate accounts)

 • Employer Identification Number (EIN) from the IRS (for estate accounts)